-\descitem{Myopic decision-making} The load step selection was performed with a \emph{greedy} (a.k.a myopic) decision-making protocol, where each load step was chosen based on the immediate expected gain in information---looking only one step ahead.
-The alternative is to make a globally optimal decision by calculating the EIG for the entire load path; however, this increases the cost of calculating the EIG exponentially.
-For example, at load step $t$, instead of calculating the EIG for 2 candidate load steps in a mypocially-driven decision (Axis A vs. Axis B), the EIG would need to be calculated for the $(\mathcal{T}-t)^2$ possible load paths which follow from all possible future load steps in a global decision.
-So, while the myopic algorithm is not guaranteed to result in the globally optimal load path, the resulting time savings make ICC possible in quasi-real-time and may yet result in the globally optimal decision (as in this example).
-As previously mentioned, sequential OED approaches \cite{shen2023bayesian} may allow for a global optimization of the full load path with a manageable computational demand.
+\descitem{Myopic Decision-Making} The load step selection was performed with a \emph{greedy} (a.k.a.\ myopic) decision-making protocol, where each load step was chosen based on the immediate expected gain in information---looking only one step ahead.
+The alternative is to make a global decision by calculating the EIG for the entire load path; however, this increases the cost of calculating the EIG exponentially.
+For example, at load step $t$, instead of calculating the EIG for 2 candidate load steps in a mypocially-driven decision (load step A vs. load step B), the EIG would need to be calculated for the $(\mathcal{T}-t)^2$ possible load paths which follow from all possible future load steps in a global decision.
+So, while the myopic algorithm is not guaranteed to result in the globally preferred load path, the resulting time savings make ICC possible in quasi-real-time and may yet result in the globally preferred decision, as in this example.
+As previously mentioned, sequential OED approaches \cite{shen2023bayesian} may allow for the selection of the globally preferred full load path with a manageable computational demand.
 However, due to the non-Markovian nature of materials, such an approach would be challenging in this application and exploration of its use is reserved for future endeavors.